rtmigo/vien_py/README.md

 So only the local name of the project directory matters.
 And all the virtualenvs are in `$HOME/.vien`.

-You can set the directory where `vien` places the virtualenvs.
+You can set the directory where `vien` places the virtual environments.
 By default, it's `$HOME/.vien`.
 If you're not happy with this, you can define the environment variable `VIENDIR`:
 ```bash
 $ export VIENDIR="/x/y/z"
 ```
-So for the project `aaa` the virtualenv will be located in `/x/y/z/aaa_venv`.
+So for the project `aaa` the virtual environment will be located in `/x/y/z/aaa_venv`.

 The `_venv` suffix tells the utility that this directory can be safely removed.